microsoft/PowerApps-Tooling/src/PAModel/PAConvert/Yaml/ReadMe.md

 ```
 Prop: |
-   Set(Color,  #FF88CC)
+   =Set(Color,  #FF88CC)
 ```

-4. **Forbid spurious newlines**.
-These will get lost when round tripping through studio.

-1. **Forbid empty objects**.
+4. **Forbid empty objects**.
 While Yaml allows empty objects, formulas do not.
 So these would likely be an indentation error.

 ## The principles behind these rules:
 1. **Easily embed the Power Apps formula as a DSL in the yaml properties**.
 We should be able to directly copy and paste text between the formula bar in Studio and these yaml files.
+One implication here is to avoid single-line escaping (single and double quotes), and instead use the '|' multiline block to avoid escaping.

 2. **Roundtripping through the Studio on import/export**.
 This means we must be canonical to avoid noisy diffs.
 For example, extra newlines or '#' comments could get lost and won't round trip.